Small Name Big Coffee: Burundi Kibingo

 The Kibingo CWS is located in the town of Kayanza in northern Burundi.
 The washing station lies at 1893 masl while the farms where the coffee is cultivated lie at altitudes between 1700 and 1900 masl in the surrounding 18 hills.
 Kibingo CWS has 3553 registered farmers with each cultivating an average of 284 trees.
 Together that’s around one million coffee trees.

-Kibingo CWS has collection centres that facilitate the outreach to farmers: Thanks to these collection centres, the farmers don’t have sell their cherries to middlemen who transport the coffee or needn’t travel too far with a heavy load of cherries.
+Kibingo CWS has collection centres that facilitate the outreach to farmers: Thanks to these collection centres, the farmers don’t have to sell their cherries to middlemen who transport the coffee or needn’t travel too far with a heavy load of cherries.
 Shorter distances also help preserve quality.

 Kibingo CWS has 10 fermentation and 2 soaking tanks and a drying field with 165 drying tables.
 The washing station can process 750’000 kg of coffee cherries per day.